Salivary gland stones

 If that's not possible, you may need to have the stone removed in hospital.

-Salivary stones do not usually come back, but if you keep getting them you might need to have one of your salivary glands removed.
+Once removed, salivary gland stones do not usually come back.
+But if you keep getting them you might need to have 1 of your salivary glands removed.